 If Beta Blockers Are Not The Answer, What Is?

 Performance anxiety is complex.
 There is no easy quick fix or magic pill that will change how you perform and respond to pressure overnight.
 However, there are many strategies and skills you can learn and integrate into your practice and performance habits, which when mastered and used in concert with one another, will help you take your performing to a whole new level.
 Not only will you find yourself performing at a higher level, but you will likely feel differently about performing, to the point that you may even begin looking forward to and welcoming the adrenaline rush.

 Find that hard to believe?
 Well, it’s just like learning a new set of repertoire.
 Give it some time and practice.

 There is no single cure-all, but one helpful skill is a strategy called Centering, developed by sport psychologist Robert Nideffer in the 70’s, adapted by Dr. Don Greene, and used by performing artists, Olympic athletes, business executives, SWAT teams, medical professionals, and individuals in many other high-pressure fields to quiet the mind, increase concentration and focus, and give you increased control over the physical effects of performance anxiety.

 It is a specific sequence of psychological elements and physiological skills that, when you get the hang of it, will help you get into “the zone” with increasing regularity.
 When I got the hang of centering, I found that I could show up for a concert (and once, even an international competition) less prepared than I should have been, but still feel very much in control and play far better than I had any right to play given my level of preparation.

 Can everyone learn to play their best under pressure and overcome performance anxiety?
-I believe so.
+I’d like to think so.
 We just have to find what combination of skills, strategies, and tactics work best for each of us.
 But one thing’s for certain.
 Despite all of the controversy, beta blockers aren’t going to disappear anytime soon.